angeloziletti/ai4materials/docs/index.rst

 Welcome to ai4materials's documentation!
 =========================================

-ai4materials allows to perform complex machine learning and compressed sensing modeling of materials science data.
-It also provide functions to pre-process (on parallel processors), save and subsequently load materials science datasets, thus easing the traceability, reproduciblity, and prototyping of new models.
+ai4materials allows to perform complex analysis of materials science data, using machine learning and compressed sensing techniques.
+It also provide functions to pre-process (on parallel processors), save and subsequently load materials science datasets, thus easing the traceability, reproducibility, and prototyping of new models.

-On the side panel, you can find a few examples that showcase what ai4materials can do.
+On the left panel, you can find a few examples that showcase what ai4materials can do.

 Finally, with ai4materials you can reproduce results from the following publications: